Content

 Tires for E-MTBs

-Enduro, Downhill, XC, or AllMountain, for every MTB discipline today there is also a suitable eMTB and, of course, thick tires in 27.7 or 29 inches that withstand the enormous demands.
-No matter if you ride a hardtail or a fully, if you want to show your MTB where the hammer hangs in the terrain, it should wear special tires for E-MTBs!
-An E-MTB pretty much screams "Here!" in all critical points.
-The bikes are usually heavier, and you want to make it speed-wise bang.
-You want safe handling, perfect grip, and also decelerate in time.
+Enduro, downhill, XC, or all-mountain, for every MTB discipline there is now a suitable eMTB and, of course, thick tires in 27.7 or 29 inches that withstand the enormous demands.
+No matter if you ride a hardtail or a fully, if you want to show your MTB where the hammer hangs in the terrain, it should be equipped with special tires for E-MTBs!
+An E-MTB screams "Here!" in pretty much all critical points.
+The bikes are usually heavier, and you want to make it speed-wise explode.
+You want safe handling, perfect grip, and also timely deceleration.
 You need E-MTB tires!

-Reliability and durability are two characteristics that play an important role on long distances and for commuters!
-Exactly these characteristics are naturally brought by trekking tires and city e-bike tires
+Reliability and durability are two qualities that play an important role on long distances and for commuters!
+Exactly these qualities are naturally brought by trekking tires and city e-bike tires.

-In the city bike, safety in dense city traffic is added.
+For city bikes, safety in dense city traffic is also important.
 Here you have to react in a flash and – very important – be able to rely on your brakes.
-Optimal wheels and top tires with the perfect rubber compound and a suitable all-weather profile play an important role here!
+Optimal wheels and top tires with the perfect rubber compound and a suitable all-weather profile play an important role!

-You can find e-bike tires for compact wheels or folding bikes in 18 or 20 inches, some cargo e-bikes also need this tire size.
+You can find e-bike tires for compact or folding bikes in 18 or 20 inches, and some cargo e-bikes also need these tire sizes.
 Common tire sizes are otherwise 26, 28, or 29 inches.

 The E-Bike with the Fat Tires

-An "E-bike with fat tires," also known in professional circles as a fatbike, is always an eye-catcher.
-After a brief hype, these extraordinary bicycles almost disappeared again, as the massive rolling resistance made the bio-versions simply uninteresting.
-But then came the e-bikes, and with them came the fat e-bikes!
-Snow, gravel, or sand, it doesn't matter, the fat bike rolls over it with its thick tires.
-However, the market is so small that special e-bike tires in such oversized dimensions are rather rare.
+An "E-Bike with fat tires," known in professional circles as a fatbike, is always an eye-catcher.
+After a brief hype, these extraordinary bicycles almost disappeared again, as the massive rolling resistance made the non-electric versions simply uninteresting.
+But then came the e-bikes, and with them, the fat e-bikes!
+Snow, gravel, or sand, it doesn't matter; the fat bike rolls over it with its thick tires.
+However, the market is so small that special e-bike tires in such oversized dimensions are quite rare.

 Do you have to fit tires for e-bikes?

 Whether you benefit from the features of special bicycle tires for e-bikes is one question.
-The other is: Do you perhaps have to have them on the e-bike?
-The regulation is currently very consumer-friendly.
+The other is: Do you have to have them on your e-bike?
+Currently, the regulations are very consumer-friendly.

 If you ride a normal e-bike or pedelec that supports you up to 25km/h, you are not required to fit special e-bike tires.

-If your bike contributes motor power up to 45km/h (or more), it is an S-pedelec and then it must have special tires!
+If your bike provides motor power up to 45km/h (or more), it is an S-pedelec, and then it must have special tires!

 Tires for S-pedelecs must have the appropriate approval and be tested at higher speeds.
-Most tire manufacturers round up and differentiate their products by "E-Bike 25" and "E-Bike 50".
+Most tire manufacturers round up and differentiate their products into "E-Bike 25" and "E-Bike 50".

 What is the ECE-R75 standard for tires?